gemrb/gemrb/CONTRIBUTING.md

 NEWS file and, as far as bugtracker backlog goes, by looking at the version's [milestone](https://github.com/gemrb/gemrb/milestones).

-The plan for 0.9.1 is to start working on the port to python3 and items that waited for the subviews merge.
-Porting to python3 is extremely important not just because python2 has been deprecated, but it's also the reason GemRB is not available in some major Linux distribtions like Debian any more.
+The plan for 0.9.1 is to iron out any python3 port kinks, work on items that waited for the subviews merge, deal with some postponed issues, and whatever piques the contributor's fancy.

 We're looking for ninjas to help with GLESv2 support (no hw, see [#938](https://github.com/gemrb/gemrb/issues/938)) and a full-fledged installer